-Goodwill and indefinite-lived intangible assets are tested for impairment annually in the fourth quarter, or sooner if impairment indicators arise.
+Goodwill and indefinite-lived intangible assets are tested for impairment annually as of December 31, or sooner if impairment indicators arise.
 The fair value of indefinite-lived intangible assets is estimated based upon a market approach.
 In reviewing goodwill for impairment, potential impairment is identified by comparing the estimated fair value of the reporting unit to its carrying value.
-The

-Company has determined it has one reporting unit.
+The Company has determined it has one reporting unit.
 When the fair value is less than the carrying value of the net assets of the reporting unit, including goodwill, an impairment loss may be recognized.
-The Company has determined that goodwill and indefinite lived assets were not impaired as of December 31, 2011 and 2010.
+The Company has determined that goodwill and indefinite lived assets were not impaired as of December 31, 2012 and 2011.

-Intangible assets with estimable useful lives are amortized over their respective estimated useful lives and also reviewed at least annually for impairment or as events or circumstances arise.
+Intangible assets with estimable useful lives are amortized over their respective estimated useful lives and are reviewed for potential impairment when events or circumstances indicate that the carrying amount of the asset may not be recoverable.
 The Company amortizes its distribution network intangible over periods ranging from 15 to 20 years, trademarks over 7 to 10 years, patents over 7 to 20 years, and noncompete agreements over 5 years.
-The Company has determined that finite lived intangible assets were not impaired as of December 31, 2011 and 2010.
+The Company has determined that finite lived intangible assets were not impaired as of December 31, 2012 and 2011.